-Maine Coast sailing expeditions explore the rugged shoreline, intricate rivers and granite, spruce-covered islands of the eastern seaboard’s wildest region.
+Explore the rugged shoreline, intricate rivers and spruce-covered granite islands of the Eastern Seaboard’s wildest region on this sailing expedition.

 Do you ever want to unplug, step away from the daily grind to take on new challenges?
 Are you ready to conquer harder skills and remind your senses (or discover for the first time) what it’s like to crest a mountain peak, hear the echoes at the edge of a vast canyon or feel the rush of white water spray on your face?
 Take a break from your routine, radically change your surroundings and test your tenacity.
 Put some “firsts” in front of you and find moments of unexpected discovery along the way.
 Experience Outward Bound as an adult and prepare for an injection of adventure, awareness and adaptability that sticks with you long after you unpack your backpack.

 Build skills, form connections: Meet like-minded peers and make connections as you work through priorities and adventures together, learn outdoor skills at the hands of expert Instructors, and earn every good night’s sleep.

 Value strengths and strengthen values: Re-discover your inner strength, renew your natural leadership abilities and practice adapting to new environments.
 Tap in to your trust and compassion as you tackle obstacles with a support crew standing beside you.

 Demonstrate mastery: As you awaken your wilderness skills and dig deep to rise to the physical and mental challenges, the bulk of the expedition’s leadership and decision-making responsibilities transfer from the Instructor to the crew.
 Work together to achieve team goals, solve problems and succeed both individually and together.